 I’m vegan burger-obsessed as much as I’m a health nut.
 If there’s a burger on the menu, it’ll trump any organic cardboardy bird food I’d usually go for.
 And to say Berlin has its vegan burger game down pat is quite the understatement.
 Every burger joints ha a vegan option.
 Scratch that.
 Every restaurant has a burger option has a vegan burger option.
 Berlin has more burger spots than native Berliners and my ambition to document every single vegan burger option in the city was quickly shut down by the pace at which places open and close.
 So, as the Berlin vegan burger scene ebbs and flows like a goddamn annoying breathing thing, this guide is getting updated with latest discoveries and classics not to be missed.

-I felt I hit the vegan jackpot when I started researching and making a list of all the best vegan and best vegetarian restaurant in KL.
+I felt I hit the vegan jackpot when I started researching and making a list of all the best vegan and best vegetarian restaurant Kuala Lumpur has.
 Unfortunately, I was only there for a week, so I curated a list of vegetarian food near me (and vegan food near me too, obviously) that I thought sounded the best among the lot to make things easier.
-Those were in my mind the restaurants the most worthy of a visit, and the ones that blew my mind the most.
-Here they are, in no particular order.
-Kuala Lumpur has an amazing vegan community and scene, and I’m excited to return in the near future to add to the guide.
-For now, here are my favourite vegan Kuala Lumpur spots.
-There are many Kuala Lumpur vegetarian spots, and as many vegan ones!
-There’s so much vegan food in Kuala Lumpur!

 I took a cooking class at The Thai Farm Cooking School in Chiang Mai, Northern Thailand.
 The main reasons why I picked this specific school over all the other ones is because they offered the opportunity to veganized everything on the menu and because their farm is fully organic.
 I had an amazing day, made all of the vegan Thai curry recipe, and met tons of other fun, food-loving travellers!
 I can’t recommend this day out enough if you happen to be in Chiang Mai.